Nigeria: 1999–present

-Ahead of the general election of 2015, a merger of the biggest opposition parties – the Action Congress of Nigeria, the Congress for Progressive Change, the All Nigeria Peoples Party (a faction of the All Progressives Grand Alliance), and the new PDP (a faction of serving governors of the ruling People's Democratic Party) – formed the All Progressives Congress.
-Their candidate, former dictator Muhammadu Buhari—who had previously contested in the 2003, 2007, and 2011 presidential elections—won by over two million votes.
+Ahead of the general election of 2015, a merger of the biggest opposition parties in Nigeria – the Action Congress of Nigeria, the Congress for Progressive Change, the All Nigeria Peoples Party, a faction of the All Progressives Grand Alliance and the new PDP (a faction of serving governors of the ruling People's Democratic Party) – formed the All Progressives Congress led by current president Bola Ahmed Tinubu.
+At the time, it was the most expensive election ever to be held on the African continent (being surpassed only by the elections of 2019 and 2023).
+The new mega-opposition party chose as their candidate for the election former military dictator Muhammadu Buhari.
+Buhari's campaign in 2015 was popular and built around his image as a staunch anti-corruption fighter—he won the election by over two million votes.
 Observers generally praised the election as being fair.
-In the 2019 presidential election, Buhari was re-elected for a second term in office defeating his closet rival Atiku Abubakar.
+The election marked the first time an incumbent president had lost re-election in Nigeria.
+In the 2019 presidential election, Buhari was re-elected.